 The Green Climate Fund (GCF) Readiness Program provides resources for strengthening the institutional capacities of National Designated Authorities (NDAs) or focal points and Direct Access Entities to efficiently engage with the Fund.
 Resources may be provided in the form of grants up to USD 1 million per country per year or technical assistance.

-The USD 5.5 billion CTF was established in 2008 to provide emerging economies with scaled-up financing (loans, subordinated debt, equity investments, guarantees and grants), through six partner MDBs, to contribute to the demonstration, deployment, and transfer of low-carbon technologies with a significant potential for long-term greenhouse gas (GHG) emission savings.
+The CTF was established in 2008 to provide emerging economies with scaled-up financing for the demonstration, deployment, and transfer of low-carbon technologies with a significant potential for long-term greenhouse gas (GHG) emission savings.
 The CTF received 5.5 billion in commitments, to be deployed through six partner multilateral development banks (MDBs).

-The Pilot Program for Climate Resilience (PPCR), is one of three targeted programs that make up the Strategic Climate Fund (SCF) of the Climate Investment Funds (CIF), supports national governments in integrating climate resilience into development planning across sectors and stakeholder groups.
+The Pilot Program for Climate Resilience (PPCR), is one of three targeted programs that make up the Strategic Climate Fund (SCF) of the Climate Investment Funds (CIFs).
+It supports national governments in integrating climate resilience into development planning across sectors and stakeholder groups.
 It also provides funding to put these plans into action and pilot innovative public and private sector solutions to pressing climate-related risks.

 The Forest Carbon Partnership Facility (FCPF) is a global partnership of governments, businesses, civil society, and Indigenous Peoples focused on reducing emissions from deforestation and forest degradation, forest carbon stock conservation, the sustainable management of forests, and the enhancement of forest carbon stocks in developing countries (activities commonly referred to as REDD+).

 The FCPF has two separate but complementary funding mechanisms — the Readiness Fund and the Carbon Fund.